Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/setup-local-mcp.md

 ## dbt platform authentication <Lifecycle status="enterperprise, enterprise_plus" />

 The local MCP server integrates with your existing cloud-based dbt platform OAuth integration with a simple configuration file in the client.
-Reference the following sample configurations:
+Reference the following sample configurations (configs may vary depending on the client):

 :::info static subdomains